-An important and controversial issue in the world of scientists who study animal behavior and animal cognition is whether we err in our analyses by anthropomorphizing our subjects or go too far in the opposite direction—when we actively avoid drawing parallels so as to be considered completely dispassionate in our explanations of what we describe.
-A good discussion of this issue is in Mama’s Last Hug, by Frans de Waal—he evaluates in detail the behavior patterns he has seen over a lifetime of research on social interactions among nonhuman primates, and argues that the emotions of nonhumans do not really differ from those of humans.
+An important and controversial issue in the world of scientists who study animal behavior and animal cognition is whether we err in our analyses by anthropomorphizing our subjects or go too far in the opposite direction — when we actively avoid drawing parallels so as to be considered completely dispassionate in our explanations of what we describe.
+A good discussion of this issue is in the book Mama’s Last Hug by Frans de Waal.
+He evaluates in detail the behavior patterns he has seen over a lifetime of research on social interactions among nonhuman primates, and argues that the emotions of nonhumans do not really differ from those of humans.

 One such incident, just this week, led me to think about remorse, and when I shared the incident with a former student, she shared one with me.
 Again, these are single anecdotes, but maybe with enough such anecdotal evidence a case could be built for further study.

 Here’s the background for my incident.
 At the moment, Griffin’s arthritis is really acting up.
 Even the laser treatments we provide don’t seem to be helping all that much.
 (NB: Our vet is exploring other possibilities.)
 I was sitting next to his cage, watching him eat from his bowl, when I saw him slip.
 He was hanging by one foot and couldn’t right himself no matter what he tried.
 So I stuck my hands into the cage to support him, lifting him so he could perch properly.
 He did.
 As I moved away, he struck out, biting deeply into my hand.
 I don’t know if he was startled, thought my hand was the perch, or angry because I hadn’t helped immediately.